Begge10850/fraud_detection/README.md

 ## 🚩 Disclaimer

 This is a student portfolio project.
-The dataset is anonymized, and this app should not be used for real-world financial decisions as its justa simple prototype of how a financial company can detect frauds from their transactions.
+The dataset is anonymized, and this app should not be used for real-world financial decisions as its just a simple prototype of how a financial company can detect frauds from their transactions.

 ---